 In addition, we may face competition in other countries from companies that may have more experience with operations in such countries or with international operations generally.
 We may also face difficulties integrating new facilities in different countries into our existing operations, as well as integrating employees that we hire in different countries into our existing corporate culture.
 As an international company, our offshore and onsite operations may also be impacted by disease, epidemics and local political instability.
+For instance, some of the regions in which we operate, including North Africa, have experienced political instability in recent times, which required us to temporarily redeploy some of our personnel and property from those regions.
+Political instability in the regions in which we operate could have a material adverse effect on revenues and profitability.

 Our international expansion plans may not be successful and we may not be able to compete effectively in other countries.
 Any of these events could adversely affect our revenues and operating profitability.